Lakshmi, 42, gave birth to a daughter in 2010. She told ABCNews.com that the worst part of her pregnancy was the paparazzi.

 Lakshmi joked that she "could've used a touch of nausea" during her pregnancy.
 "I was eating like a horse," she said.
 "I gained 45 pounds when I got pregnant and it all went to my thighs.
 You didn't see it because I'm a very savvy dresser.
 I've been a model for 20 years, I'd better know how to dress."

-She advised expecting moms against mumus and maxi dresses, “because then you look so frumpy.
+She advised Middleton against mumus and maxi dresses, "because then you look so frumpy.
 I wore really stretchy pants.
-Skin tight clothes.”
+Skin tight clothes."

-Lakshmi talked at the Sterling Ultimate Host competition in New York, where contestants paired Sterling wines with food and decor in hopes of being crowned the host(ess) with the most(ess).
+Lakshmi dished about the royal pregnancy at the Sterling Ultimate Host competition in New York, where contestants paired Sterling wines with food and decor in hopes of being crowned the host(ess) with the most(ess).
 While she indulged in wine and red velvet cake there, she cut out virtually all things delicious to get back her pre-baby body after having her daughter.

 "No meat, no cheese, no wheat, no fried food, no alcohol," she said.
 "I boxed twice a week, I lifted weight twice a week.
 For cardio, I ran up and down stairs, up to 70 flights a day.
 It was the hardest thing I ever had to do."